-During a Stage 1 or 2 water shortage, daily production figures will be reported to the O&M Superintendent and Water Conservation Coordinator.
-The Water Conservation Coordinator compares the weekly production to the target weekly production to verify that the reduction goal is being met.
-Monthly reports are forwarded to the General Manager, the Water Conservation Commission and the MCWD Board of Directors.
+During a Stage 1 or 2 water shortage, daily production figures will be reported to the O&M Superintendent.
+The O&M Superintendent compares the weekly production to the target weekly production to verify that the reduction goal is being met.
+Monthly reports are forwarded to the District Engineer and the General Manager, the Water Conservation Commission and the MCWD Board of Directors.
 If reduction goals are not met, the General Manager may notify the Board of Directors so that corrective action can be taken.